- ensure compliance with the law, industry best practices, maintain our reputation as an exemplary service provider, employer and citizen.

 8: Access to your information

 You have the right to request a copy of the information that we hold about you.
-If you would like a copy , please email or write to us at the following address: [email protected] We may make a small charge for this service.
+If you seek a copy , please email or write to us at the following address: [email protected] We may make a small charge for this service.

 We want to make sure that your personal information is accurate and up to date.
 You may follow email links to update information or ask us to correct or remove information you think is inaccurate.